Connect

 • Calgary Cycle

-Crescent Heights was originally founded in 1895.
-It became a village in 1908, and in 1911, it was annexed to Calgary.
-In 1914, Crescent Heights was established as a community in the inner-city area just north of downtown.
+Crescent Heights was founded in 1895.
+It became a village in 1908 and was annexed to Calgary in 1911.
+In 1914, Crescent Heights was established as a community in the inner-city area just east of downtown.
 Edmonton Trail, the Trans-Canada Highway, Memorial Drive, and the Bow River comprise its boundaries.

 Crescent Heights offers its residents plenty of scenic outdoor adventures and magnificent views of the Bow River.
 Potential residents can choose from various properties ranging in size, such as a one-bedroom, one-bath residence or split-level homes with four bedrooms and two baths.